algorandfoundation/docs/docs/get-details/technical_faq.md

 - `logic eval error: write budget (N) exceeded`, `logic eval error: box read budget (N) exceeded`

     Every box reference passed allots another 1k to the read/write budget for the app call.
 By passing more box refs a larger IO budget is available.
 The budget is shared across app calls within the same group so a 32k box can be read/written to as long as 32 box references are passed (8 per txn, 4 txns).
-See [Smart Contract Storage Limitations](#smart-contract-storage-limitations) for additional information.
+See [Box Storage Limitations](#box-storage) for additional information.

 - `logic eval error: store TYPE count N exceeds schema TYPE count M`

     Schema needs to be large enough to allow storage requirements.
 Since the schema immutable after creation, a new application must be created if more storage is required.
+See [Global/Local Storage Limitations](#globallocal-storage) for additional information.

 - `logic eval error: err opcode executed.`